 The inventory of the outlet linked with the register you have chosen for your Shopify orders will always be included by default.

 5. Click Save and head to your Shopify store.

 Your inventory from these outlets will be combined and displayed on the relevant products in your Shopify store!

-If you are making updates to the Fulfillment statuses to orders in Shopify, these updated statuses will only be reflected to orders in Vend if the Automatic Updates is enabled (Add-ons > Shopify Settings page).
-If this is disabled, then any changes to the Fulfillment statuses in Shopify will not sync over.
+If you are making updates to the fulfillment statuses to orders in Shopify, these updated statuses will only be reflected to orders in Retail POS if the setting in the Automatic updates section is enabled (Setup > Apps > Click the Shopify pencil icon).
+If this setting is disabled, then any changes to the fulfillment statuses in Shopify will not sync over.

 Inventory will now be deducted in the following ways:

-- Shopify to Vend: Shopify selects which location will fulfill online orders based on a combination of your fulfillment priority set up in Shopify, and which locations have shipping rates and are set to fulfill.
-The initial location selected by Shopify will then deduct inventory from the corresponding Vend outlet.
+- Shopify to Retail POS: Shopify selects which location will fulfill online orders based on a combination of your fulfillment priority set up in Shopify, and which locations have shipping rates and are set to fulfill.
+The initial location selected by Shopify will then deduct inventory from the corresponding Retail POS outlet.
 Please refer to Shopify's how locations are selected for fulfillment guide for further details.

-- Vend to Shopify: When selling within Vend, inventory will also be deducted from the outlets corresponding Shopify location.
+- Retail POS to Shopify: When selling within Retail POS, inventory will also be deducted from the outlets corresponding Shopify location.

-- Sale assignment: As mentioned above, the inventory will be deducted from the corresponding outlets in Vend, but the sale will still be assigned to the register that you've selected as your Shopify register.
+- Sale assignment: As mentioned above, the inventory will be deducted from the corresponding outlets in Retail POS, but the sale will still be assigned to the register that you've selected as your Shopify register.